Discriminatory Expressions to Produce Interpretable Models in Short Documents: Experiments

 \subsection{Feature Selection Methods and Classifiers}

-We chose to compare our algorithm with several filter methods used in state-of-the-art research articles.
+We compare our algorithm with several filter methods revised in Related Work (see section~\ref{sec:sota}).
 These are $\chi^2$ (CHI2), Information Gain (IG), Mutual Information (MI), Odds Ratio (OR), Expected Cross Entropy (ECE), ANOVA F-value (f-ANOVA) and \textit{Galavotti-Sebastiani-Simi} (GSS) coefficient.
 We described them in section~\ref{sec:sota}.

-DE is a filtering method and we should compare it with algorithm of the same category.
-However, we wanted to evaluate how would it perform against wrappers methods.
-Per expert recommendation, we also included in the evaluation of the performance a stochastic method called Monte Carlo Features Selection (MCFS).
-It select features by training classifiers with random subsets of the training instances in order to count how many times a feature is selected~\citep{draminski_monte_2008}.

 We used four classifiers that are widely considered interpretable. $k$-nearest neighbours (kNN), Decision Trees (DT), Random Forest (RF) and Logistic Regression (LR).
 We did not perform hyperparameter tuning on any of them.
 Although many authors consider LR an interpretable technique, we only used it to check accuracy within a linear model.
 It is possible to interpret how LR works, but we think it will not be easy for non-technical users to comprehend how it weights the features.